 As a resort town, there are many great places to stay in Portimao.

 Bela Vista Hotel and Spa is truly special.
 This beachfront property is in a 1918

 Moorish-style mansion.
 Not only does it provide breathtaking scenery,

 but it also provides comfort and luxury in a historic building!

 With spa facilities, an outdoor swimming pool, and a restaurant with one Michelin star, this hotel is the perfect place to unwind and enjoy a little luxury after a long day of touring Portimao and the Algarve.

-Located across the street from the beach, the staff is friendly and the rooms are clean, spacious and bright.
+Located across the street from the beach, the staff at the Jupiter Algarve hotel are friendly and the rooms are clean, spacious and bright.

 If you are into sardines or want to really sample local fare, this restaurant is for you.